Fredonia Hill Baptist Academy

-Attendance: Classes begin at 8:00 A.M for all students.
-Students who are late will be marked tardy.
+Attendance: Classes begin at 8:00 A.M. for all students.
+Student who are late will be marked tardy.

 Students should not arrive on campus before 7:30 A.M.
 The school will not assume responsibility for any student arriving before 7:30 A.M. since no staff member will be available to monitor students until 7:30 A.M.

 Children still waiting fifteen minutes after class dismissal will be sent to the EDGE (afterschool program).
 A late fee will be charged.
 Students are expected to attend each designated school day.
 Excuses are accepted for illness or a family emergency.
 Students are expected to assume full responsibility for all class work missed.